 Hoover Dam Tours

-For a more thrilling experience at one of America’s Seven Modern Civil Engineering Wonders, pair your trip to Hoover Dam with a scenic helicopter ride.
-In a 10 mile flight that flies 2,500 feet high, you will discover panoramic views of Hoover Dam, Lake Mead and the Colorado River.
+For a more thrilling experience at one of America’s Seven Modern Civil Engineering Wonders, book a Hoover Dam Heli Tour.
+In a 10 mile trip that flies 2,500 feet high, you will discover panoramic views of Hoover Dam, Lake Mead and the Colorado River.

 The best Hoover Dam tour, however, combines breathtaking views of the landmark from the sky with a luxurious motor coach ride.
-Not only will you receive VIP access to the visitor center, but you will get to enjoy a delicious meal at Hoover Dam Lodge.
+The Hoover Dam Deluxe Bus and Heli Tour not only gives you VIP access to the visitor center, but you will get to enjoy a delicious meal at Hoover Dam Lodge.